nf-core/eager/docs/usage.md

 ### Clean up

-Once completed a run has completed, you will have _lots_ of (some very large) intermediate files in your output directory, within the directory named `work`.
+Once a run has completed, you will have _lots_ of (some very large) intermediate files in your output directory.
+These are stored within the directory named `work`.

-After you have verified your run completed correctly and everything in the module output directories are present as you expect and need, you can perform a clean up.
+After you have verified your run completed correctly and everything in the module output directories are present as you expect and need, you can perform a clean-up.

-> **Important**: Once clean up is completed, you will _not_ be able to re-rerun
+> **Important**: Once clean-up is completed, you will _not_ be able to re-rerun
 > the pipeline from an earlier step and you'll have to re-run from scratch.

 While in your output directory, firstly verify you're only deleting files stored